forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Permission Checks: Verify and request permissions appropriately to avoid security-related crashes.
 - Network Connectivity: Safeguard against network-related crashes by checking for network availability before initiating network operations.

+Effective memory management is crucial for achieving optimal performance, preventing crashes, and delivering a seamless user experience in Android products.
+This section delves into memory management principles in both Java and C/C++, and introduces essential memory monitoring tools along with effective resolution approaches.